-Most couples book me about 6-12 months before their wedding.
-I book some weddings as far as 18 months in advance, and occasionally as little as 2 or 3 months ahead.
+Most couples book me about 9-15 months before their wedding.
+I book some weddings as far as 20 months in advance, and occasionally as little as 2 or 3 months ahead.
+In New England, dates in September, October, June, and May typically book early.
 If I’m already booked for your wedding date then I’m happy to recommend another photographer.

 How much does it cost to hire you?